zizheng-guo/BoostingVRME/README.md

 ## 💻 Example of Using Pre-trained Models

 If you want to run the pre-trained model on SAMMLV, use `python main.py --dataset_name SAMMLV --train False`

+Note: The preprocessed data and pre-trained models on the CASME_3 dataset can be obtained through the link: https://drive.google.com/drive/folders/1eSZWKSagQDt2w9ua3fSPJGKA0POVqJo0?usp=sharing